geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Rethinking the Role of Genius
   - Childhood belief in art being driven by individual geniuses.
   - Recognition of circumstance's role in greatness.
-  - Evolution of the author's perspective on genius and collaborative work.
+  - Evolution of John's perspective on genius and collaborative work.
 - Art as a Collective Effort
   - The idea that even the most extraordinary genius relies on collaboration.
   - Rejection of the idea that art needs to be solely driven by individual brilliance.
   - Comparison of great achievements and shifts in history to collaboration.
 - Personal Impact on Art and Life
-  - Author's personal aspirations for artistic genius.
+  - John's personal aspirations for artistic genius.
   - Acknowledgment of the potential overemphasis on individual importance.
   - Emphasis on the meaningfulness of personal contributions.
 - The Meaning of Art